When it comes to surplus money on your balance sheet, is cash always king?

 Warning: The value of your investment may go down as well as up.

-Warning: These product may be affected by changes in currency exchange rates.
+Warning: These products may be affected by changes in currency exchange rates.